zulip/zulip/docs/development/setup-vagrant.md

 If you do, make sure to **install default required packages** along with **git**, **curl**, **openssh**, and **rsync** binaries.)

-Also, you must have hardware virtualization enabled (VT-X or AMD-V) in your computer's BIOS.
+Also, you must have hardware virtualization enabled (VT-x or AMD-V) in your computer's BIOS.

 #### Running Git BASH as an administrator